-In the Middle Ages, it often took a very long time to build a church.
+In the Middle Ages, building a church often took a very long time.
 Santa Maria del Mar was completed in just 55 years between 1329 and 1384.
 As a result it is the only suriving church in the pure Catalan Gothic style.

 The church has many beautiful stained glass windows.
 The window of the Ascension, in the chapel of Santa Maria, and the Lavabo in the chapel of Sant Rafael, as well as the great rose window, are some of the most beautiful examples.
 The latter was destroyed during the earthquake that shook Barcelona in 1428, and remade in the mid-15th century.